avtansh-code/pomodoro_timer/docs/APP_STORE_COPY.md

 ## ✅ Pre-Submission Checklist

-- [ ] App version updated to 1.0.1 in project
+- [x] App version updated to 1.0.2 in project
 - [ ] All features tested on iOS 18 devices
 - [ ] Screenshots prepared (5-10 screenshots recommended)
 - [ ] App icon finalized (all required sizes)